noahehall/theBookOfNoah/web_technoligies/core/_css.md

 ## FLEXBOX
   - one dimensional layout model (columns OR rows) with ease in distributing space between items in an interface

-### elements
+### flexbox layout model
-  - flex container: contain flex items, define how flex items are laid out
+  - flex container: contain flex items, define how flex items are laid out `display: flex`
     - flex line: the imaginary line(s) on which flex items are layed out on the main and cros axis
     - main axis: horizontal
       - main start: the beginning of the axis